ichim/LeafletForBlazor-NuGet/RTM Polylines from Array/Connectors/README.md

 The addConnector() method allows you to customize the arrow through two parameters: the angle of inclination and the length of the lines that form the arrow.

-> length - the length of the lines that make up the arrow
+> length - the length of the lines that make up the arrow;
+>
 > radianAngle - the angle of inclination that makes up the arrow, given in radians

       double[,] polyline = new double[12, 2] {{ 44.44586931032441, 26.097146294088674 }, { 44.44567571771458, 26.096377445586192 }, { 44.44557322665131, 26.096160510467932 }, { 44.44542518267126, 26.09578087503316 }, { 44.44530219217061, 26.09554799080396 }, { 44.445135928272926, 26.095378912700124 }, { 44.44502660288366, 26.095200263212803 }, { 44.44493095375493, 26.094874850544517 }, { 44.44486034694202, 26.09453030700582 }, { 44.44465286263079, 26.093572916893123 }, { 44.44440775850324, 26.092709245635653 }, { 44.44427754378361, 26.09215134979953 }};